I may receive a commission if you make a purchase through links in this post.

 Once you start making this, you’ll probably never want to stop!
 So simple, frugal, and good for you.

 Not keen on making your own deodorant?
 Or need a backup in case you run out?
-Here’s our favorite non toxic brand – Kiss My Face Active Deodorant.
-It even has hubby’s stamp of approval.
+Here’s our favorite non toxic brand – Schmidt’s.
+It keeps you dry and smells heavenly.
+They have lots of natural scents to choose from.
+It even has Mr. Nature’s stamp of approval.

 You may also like:

 Would you ever try making your own deodorant?